alexaibio/teaching_content/Transformers/attention.md

 # Self-Attention mechanism for Transformers explained.

+## Embeddings
-Embedding is widely known technics to compress long vector of features into a much smaller vector of a fixed size.
+Embedding is a widely known technique used to compress high-dimensional vectors of features into smaller, fixed-size vectors while preserving the relative distances between the original vectors.

 For exmaple, being in NLP domain we can imagine we need to compare how one piece of text is simiar to another.
 The common technic to represent a text in machine learning is Bag Of Words (BofW).
-The idea is to simply count words in the text and then represent this text as one-dimensional vector of lenths equal to vocabulary (list of all possible words) and adding a number of words to an apprprite position in this vector.
+The idea is to simply count words in the text and then represent this text as one-dimensional vector of lenths equal to vocabulary (list of all possible words) and adding a number of words to an appropriate position in this vector.

-It is easy to imagine that the lenth of such vector might easy be 10000 or so (since potentially might be 10000 english words)  , that makes operation on this vector not so convinient.
+It is easy to imagine that the lenth of such vector might easily exceed 10000 or so (since potentially might be 10000 english words), that makes operation on this vector not so convinient, espesially taking into account that the vector might be extreemly sparse.
 On top of that each texts might have different number of words, so vector might potentially have different size which will make hard to calculate the distance.
 One of manipulation we might do with those vectors is a distance (similarity) calculation and embeddings have a nice property of similar by meaning words are close to each other, it is actually a third important property of embedding vectors

 So, it would make sence make them fixed in size and reduce that size to some asseptable valuelest say 512 or 256.